 Lymphatic Or Hematopoietic Tissue

 Hematopoietic tissue is a fluid connective tissue, and so is the lymphatic tissue.
 The lymphatic tissue has many lymphocytes in it, which are accessory cells like reticular cells and macrophages.
-Lymph nodes, adenoides, the spleen, and tonsils are all examples of lymphatic tissue.
+Lymph nodes, adenoids, the spleen, and tonsils are all examples of lymphatic tissue.
 Hematopoietic tissue is involved in the production of blood cells and the maintenance of the immunological system.
-Leukocytes are found in the hematopoietic tissue, which are made out of many fibers and form during the clotting process.
+Leukocytes are found in the hematopoietic tissue, which is made out of many fibers and form during the clotting process.

 Though you may not have known it, your blood is a type of tissue.
 Blood is also known as vascular tissue, and it’s also a form of connective tissue.
 It’s considered a special type of connective tissue.
 Blood connective tissue is comprised of three different kinds of cells: leukocytes, thrombocytes, and erythrocytes.
 The fibers which compose the connective tissue are also soluble proteins that form during the clotting process, much like those found in the hematopoietic tissue.
-The extracellular substance found in the connective blood tissue is blood plasma, but it’s only in vertebrates.
+The extracellular substance found in the connective blood tissue is blood plasma, but only in vertebrates.

 Adipose tissue is yet another supportive connective tissue.
 The function of adipose tissue is to provide cushioning to other parts of the body, though it also stores fat and energy for later use.
 Adipose tissue is made out of reticular fibers and reticular cells.
 Adipose tissue’s extracellular substance is made primarily out of tightly bundled cells, with a small amount of ground substance in between.
 Humans have their vascular tissue mainly in their bone marrow, breast tissue, surrounding their internal organs, and beneath their skin.

-Bones are another type of connective tissue, though like blood you may not think of them as such.
+Bones are another type of connective tissue, though, like blood, you may not think of them as such.
 Bones are osseous tissue, and while the common image of bones is hard and dense, they can be either spongy or dense.
 Bone tissue is made out of osteocytes or osteoblasts.
 The connective tissue of bones is made primarily out of collagen fibers and has a firm ground substance.
 Bone tissue is made mainly out of calcium phosphate in a specific chemical formation referred to as hydroxyapatite.

 Cartilage is a type of connective tissue made out of chondrocyte cells.
 Cartilage is fairly dense when compared to other types of connective tissue, and there are various types of cartilage.
 The different kinds of cartilage include elastic cartilage, fibrocartilage, and hyaline cartilage.
 Cartilage tissue has various fibers in it, like elastic fibers and collagen.
 These connective cartilage tissues have only a small amount of ground substance, and depending on the type of cartilage the extracellular matrix can be either flexible or semisolid.